ccoutant/dwarf-locations/chapter2-diffs.md

     is an unsigned LEB128 integer that represents the offset of a debugging information entry in the current compilation unit, which must be a `DW_TAG_base_type` entry that provides the type of the constant provided.
-The second operand is 1-byte unsigned integer that specifies the size of the constant value, which is the same as the size of the base type referenced by the first operand.
+The second operand is a 1-byte unsigned integer that specifies the size of the constant value, which is the same as the size of the base type referenced by the first operand.
 The third operand is a sequence of bytes of the given size that is